shakacode/react-webpack-rails-tutorial/mobile/ReactNativeTutorial/docs/Containers.md

 Pure components have only `Props` as inputs and have no side effects.
 A super simple criterion for checking that component is pure is to make sure it is implemented as a function, rather than class extending `React.Component`.
-The whole purpose of keeping components pure is to make the testing of the rendering super easy.
+The whole purpose of keeping components pure is to make the testing of rendering super easy.

 ### Containers

 Containers on the other hand are entities that have side effects.
 Their single purpose is to accumulate side effects and delegate a set of props to pure components.
-So they don't contain any rendering logic and tested purely side effects.
+So they don't contain any rendering logic and tested purely for side effects.

 To make testing easier we singled out each side effect into a higher order component.